CogitoNTNU/TutorAI/README.md

 ## Introduction

 TutorAI is a language agent capable of assisting with learning academic subjects.
-The project revolves around building an application that ingests a textbook in PDF format and facilitates efficient learning of the course material.
+The project revolves around building an application that ingests a textbook in most formats and facilitates efficient learning of the course material.

 ### Features

 TutorAI is designed to be an interactive and comprehensive educational tool aimed at enhancing the learning experience for users of all ages.
-Below are the planned features that we are excited to introduce:
+Below are the features that we are excited to introduce:

-- **PDF upload**: This functionality enables users to upload PDF documents directly into TutorAI.
+- **Document upload**: This functionality enables users to upload documents directly into TutorAI.
 The application will integrate these documents seamlessly, allowing for an interactive and integrated learning experience.
+The document upload feature support a wide range of file formats, including PDF, DOC, DOCX, PNG, JPG JPEG PPM, TIFF, BMP and more.
+For example, a user can upload one ore more PDF files containing the course material, and TutorAI will process the content and be able to use it.
 - **Information search**: Empower your learning with the ability to conduct in-depth searches within uploaded PDFs.
 Whether it's a quick fact verification or a deep dive into complex topics, TutorAI makes comprehensive information access simple and efficient.
 - **Learning plans**: These plans will be tailored to the user's learning pace, style, and goals, offering a structured path to mastering the subject.
 - **Flashcards and Memory aids**: Enhance memory retention with our range of digital memory aids, including customizable flashcards.
 These interactive tools are designed to make study sessions more productive and engaging.
+The flashcards are also exportable to Anki, and Quizlet.
 - **Quiz and test generation**: Automatic generation of quizzes and tests based on the material in the PDF
 - **Quiz and test grading**: Automatic grading of quizzes and tests.
-This feature will provide instant feedback on performance, allowing users to track their progress and identify areas for improvement.
+This feature will provide feedback on performance, allowing users to track their progress and identify areas for improvement.
 - **Compendium**: A comprehensive database of knowledge that can be accessed and searched by users.
 This feature will provide a wealth of information on a wide range of topics, making learning more accessible and engaging.
 - **Study streaks**: This gamified element aims to motivate users to engage with their learning material regularly, making education a daily habit, and exams passed easily.